Te Rēhita, the National Register, Governance

 Breast physician: Dr Alison Foster

-As deputy chair of the Clinical Advisory Group (CAG) for Breast Cancer Foundation NZ, Dr Alison Foster represents the CAG as a trustee on the Breast Cancer National Register Trust Board (See her trustee profile above).
+As Chair of the Clinical Advisory Group (CAG) for Breast Cancer Foundation NZ, Dr Alison Foster represents the CAG as a trustee on the Breast Cancer National Register Trust Board (See her trustee profile above).

 Scientific representative: Dr Annette Lasham